Blindulo/MoreProjectsofXiyaLiu/README.md

 ![image](https://github.com/Blindulo/ProjectsofXiyaLiu/blob/master/Database-System-for-E-Commerce-master/DBProject/Screenshots/Sort_BY.png)
 <br/><br/><br/>
 ## Japanese learning and teaching websites
-URL: http://blindulo.uusama.com/LearnerPage.html (Tested on Chrome)<br/>
+Project URL: http://blindulo.uusama.com/LearnerPage.html (Tested in Chrome.
+The server is not in America.
+Running at the first time will be a little slow)<br/>
-Developed a full-stack learning and teaching websites for Chinese<br/>
+Developed full-stack learning and teaching websites for Japanese learners<br/>
+Implemented functions including learning the Japanese syllabary table, practicing Japanese listening and speaking, reading textbooks uploaded by teachers, reciting Japanese vocabulary and chatting room<br/>
+Enable teachers could assign homework to learners, grade and commit the completed homework from learners, learners could manage and do homework by themselves<br/>
-Designed and developed Frontend of websites such as Calendar, rotated div and scalable sidebar by applying HTML5,CSS3, JavaScript, AJAX, jQuery and Animate intelligently to make UI and UE friendly and integrated<br/>
+Designed and developed Frontend of websites such as Calendar, rotated div and scalable sidebar by applying HTML5, CSS3, JavaScript, AJAX, jQuery and Animate intelligently to make UI and UE friendly and integrated<br/>
-Accomplished Backgrounds functions like Date changing, API call and streaming media reading by using Json, PHP, MySQL and Apache<br/>
+Accomplished Backgrounds functions like Date changing, API call and streaming media reading by using JSON, PHP, MySQL and Apache framework<br/>

 ![image](https://github.com/Blindulo/ProjectsofXiyaLiu/blob/master/images/Screen%20Shot%202020-09-10%20at%2012.15.38%20PM.png)